General Store operations

 We are pleased to offer free standard shipping on orders over $150.

-Rebecca's processes shipping orders Monday-Friday, from 9:30 a.m. until 1 p.m.
+Rebecca's Herbal Apothecary processes shipping orders Monday-Saturday, from 9:30 a.m. until 1 p.m.
 MST.
 Please allow 1-3 days for processing.
 Once shipped, your order should arrive within 3-7 business days depending on your location.
+Delivery time is calculated in accordance with business days and does not include weekends or holidays.
+These delivery times are estimated by the carrier and are not guaranteed even if an expedited shipping method is selected.
+Unavoidable delay may occur due to extreme weather conditions.
+Delivery times should only be used as a transit average.

-Due to regulations, the following essential oils cannot be expedited and must be shipped UPS Ground: Cypress, Ponderosa Pine, Scotch Pine, and Pinion Pine.
+Due to Federal regulations, the following essential oils cannot be expedited and must be shipped UPS Ground: Cypress, Ponderosa Pine, Scotch Pine, and Pinion Pine.
 Please select UPS Ground at checkout when purchasing these oils through our online store.
+We will automatically adjust the shipping carrier to UPS Ground if it has not been selected.

-As always, please email or call with any questions.
+As always, please email (email@example.com) or call (303-443-8878) with any questions you may have and we will be happy to assist you.

 Q: How do I sign up for a class?Payment for classes can be made online using a credit or debit card.
 The classes can be found under "STORE" in the top navigation bar of the website.
 Select the class you would like to sign up for and follow the steps to complete your payment.
 Your space in the class is reserved once payment is received.
 Please be aware that classes fill up quickly, so sign up early!